 One common misconception that high school students tend to believe centers around senioritis.
 There is a common belief that colleges and universities do not look at a student’s high school GPA during his or her senior year.
-This misconception stems from the fact that colleges will often post a GPA “minimum” that each student must have in order to prevent their admission from getting rescinded.
+This misconception stems from the fact that colleges will often post a GPA “minimum” that each student must have, in order to prevent their admission from getting rescinded.
 So, does senior year GPA matter?

 While there is a slight truth about senior year having less impact than sophomore and junior year, it’s still within the best interest for student to not let “senioritis” get the best of them.
-From just avoiding any possibility of getting rescinded to building a strong appeal case for schools that a student got rejected from, a student’s senior year round outs his or her high school GPA and sets the tone for the next four years of college.
+From just avoiding any possibility of getting rescinded to building a strong appeal case for schools that a student got rejected from, a student’s senior year round outs his or her high school GPA.
+Not to mention, it sets the tone for the next four years of college.